lukasaron/lukasaron/README.md

 👋 Hi, I’m @lukasaron

-👨‍💻 I'm a seasoned software engineer and technology leader currently serving as the CTO (Chief Technology Officer) at Archa.
+👨‍💻 I'm a seasoned software engineer and technology leader currently serving as the Chief Technology Officer at Archa.
 With a strong background in Computer Science and Programming, I combine my technical expertise with strategic vision to drive innovation and shape the technological direction of the company.

 🚀 Passionate about cutting-edge technologies, my current focus lies in leveraging Golang, Terraform, and Cloud to architect scalable and resilient solutions that empower businesses to thrive in the digital landscape.